No reviews

 • linalol, responsible for the scents of rosewood and coriander

-A ripe berry contains considerably more linalol, geraniol and geranyl acetate than a green berry.
+A ripe berry contains significantly more linalol, geraniol and geranyl acetate than a green berry.

-The aromas develop during the ripening, in red Szechuan pepper citrus and lavender predominate.
+The aromas develop during ripening, in red Szechuan pepper citrus and lavender predominate.

 Combinations

-Szechuan pepper combines excellently with citrus (kafir leaf), sereh, coconut, coriander leaf, curry leaf, exotic fruit, poultry, shellfish and shellfish.
+Szechuan pepper combines excellently with citrus (kafir leaf), lemongrass, coconut, coriander leaf, curry leaf, exotic fruit, poultry, crustaceans and shells.

 Szechuan pepper occupies a prominent place in classic and modern Szechuan cuisine.
-It is used in almost every dish, whole or crushed, roasted and/or ground.
-In Szechuan cuisine it is very common to roast the Szechuan pepper before grinding it.
-The roasting is meant to bring out the flavor of the sun-dried berries.
+It is used in almost every dish, whole or bruised, roasted and/or ground.
+In Szechuan cuisine it is very common to roast the Sichuan pepper before grinding it.
+The roasting is intended to bring out the flavor of the sun-dried berries.
 Roasting is not really necessary for our pepper.

 Szechuan pepper is one of the ingredients of five-spice powder (wǔxiāng fěn).

-For those who are not familiar with Szechuan pepper, it is advisable to start with caution and not to eat the pepper raw, unlike the Nepalese timur, for example, which can be eaten raw.
+For those who are not familiar with Sichuan pepper, it is advisable to start with it cautiously and not to eat the pepper raw, unlike the Nepalese timur, for example, which can easily be eaten raw.

 • 100% berries of the Zanthoxylum bungeanum Maxim